sailplaneai/kubedr/site/content/docs/runbooks.md

 More examples of runbooks can be found in the [kubedr repository](https://github.com/jlewi/kubedr/tree/main/runbooks).

-The YAML file is intended to be an intermediary format into which your runbooks and documentation can be converted so as to be understood by Kube Doctore.
+The YAML file is intended to be an intermediary format into which your runbooks and documentation can be converted so as to be understood by Kube Doctor.

 In the future Kube Doctor will help you automatically generate these YAML files from your existing runbooks and documentation.
 For now you have to manually author them.